ufukusubutun/ufukusubutun.github.io/_pages/about.md

 Greetings from New York City!
 This is Ufuk!
 And here's [my résumé](assets/pdf/Ufuk_Usubutun_Resume.pdf)

-I am specializing in the analysis of network protocols and infrastructure through analytical modeling and experimental evalutaion.
+I am specializing in the analysis of network protocols and infrastructure through analytical modeling and experimental evaluation.

 Since the start of my PhD at NYU in 2020, I interned with *Nokia Bell Labs* (on routing optimization), with *AT&T Labs Research* (on 5G RRC Layer Modeling) and *Marvell Semiconductors* (on Ultra Ethernet Transport Protocols).